 David’s practice covers a wide range of industries, with a focus on construction, infrastructure, and oil and gas disputes in Latin America.
 Working as both as an advocate and arbitrator, he handles numerous matters involving cross-border enforcement of awards.
 David’s flexible, collegial approach makes him an ideal partner for clients and co-counsel located anywhere in the world.

 David acts both for and against foreign sovereigns concerning, among other things, expropriation of investments, fair and equitable treatment under public international law, breach of treaty obligations, breach of contract, determination of applicable law, U.S. racketeering laws, and the U.S. Foreign Sovereign Immunities Act.

-Before Chaffetz Lindsey, David was partner and Head of Clifford Chance’s International Arbitration practice for the Americas from 1999 to 2009.
-He started his legal career at the leading Miami law firm Steel Hector & Davis in 1987, made partner there in 1995.
-In the late 1990s, David opened their London office and lived in England at various times from 1994 to 1999.
+Before forming Chaffetz Lindsey, David was Head of Clifford Chance’s International Arbitration practice for the Americas.
+He started his legal career at Steel Hector & Davis in 1987, and opened their London office in the late 1990s.

 Stay informed of Chaffetz Lindsey’s updates, new articles, and events invitations by subscribing to our mailing list.